Complex Simplicities

 That you’re special to me.

-Working diligently like the man I wish to be.
+I work diligently like the man I wish to be,

-it’s like rubbing all the grime out my mouth
+like rubbing all the grime from my mouth,

 even if all I’m doing is motioning back and forth.